Collaboration Tools Overview

 Project & Task Management

-Project management features are usually more important to larger teams.
-They also work for interdepartmental teams or teams within larger organizations.
+Access to advanced project management capabilities is usually more important for larger or interdepartmental teams.
 Collaboration features related to project & task management can include:

 Tracking location and changes to a file